 Use behavior triggers whenever a signal exists.

-When a user hits a limit, skips a setup step, invites a teammate, or fails to complete an action they started, that is a signal.
-Email within minutes of that signal and the message lands as a direct response to what the user just did.
+When a user hits a limit, skips a setup step, invites a teammate, or abandons an action they started, that is a signal.
+Email within minutes and the message lands as a direct response to what they just did.
 That is the context that makes lifecycle email feel helpful rather than mechanical.

 Exit on event, always.